Academic Handbook Admissions

 7. The University reserves the right to correct errors where they have been made in the communication of decisions and offers.
 However, an offer made in error where all conditions have been satisfied will only be withdrawn with the applicant’s consent.

-9. Applicants who have not met the required grades as stipulated in their conditional offers are reviewed and their places may be confirmed if space is available, although no guarantee is made that this will be possible.
+9. Applicants who have not met the required grades as stipulated in their conditional offers have their applications reviewed and their places may be confirmed if space is available, although no guarantee is made that this will be possible.

-10. Applicants must meet all academic requirements in the year of application to be granted deferred entry.
-Deferral entry offers for postgraduate programmes may include English language conditions.
+10. To be granted deferred entry, applicants must meet all academic requirements in the year of application.
+Deferral entry offers for taught postgraduate programmes may include English language conditions.

 11. The University will consider deferral requests on a case-by-case basis and there is no guarantee that your request will be approved.
-Please note that we do not accept deferral requests from Clearing applicants.
+Please note that the University does not accept deferral requests from Clearing applicants.

 12. Deferral requests are considered for the following academic year only.
 If you cannot attend in the year you have deferred to, you will need to re-apply for your desired year of entry.